 4.3 We accession, catalogue and provide information about the archive collections in accordance with our Collections Information Policy and plans.
 All cataloguing is managed and moderated by the senior archivists.
 We document our collections in accordance with appropriate professional standards and make the catalogues available on our website following the International Council on Archives General International Standard of Archival Description [ISAD(G)].

 4.4 We preserve, care for and procure archive conservation work on the archive collections in accordance with our Collections Care and Conservation Policy.
 We follow the guidance in PD5454: 2012, Guide for the storage and exhibition of archival materials and the Specification for managing environmental conditions for cultural collections PAS198:2012.
 Conservation is essential to the long-term survival and accessibility of the archive collections.
 Ceredigion Archives does not have an in-house conservator but all conservation is procured from trained and qualified and/or accredited conservators.

-4.5 We provide access to Ceredigion’s archival heritage in accordance with our Access Policy and Standards and with respect to the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act 1998, Environmental Information Regulations 2004 and current and relevant Copyright legislation.
+4.5 We provide access to Ceredigion's archival heritage in accordance with our Access Policy and Standards and with respect to the Equality Act 2010, the Freedom of Information Act 2000, UKGDPR and the Data Protection Act 2018, Environmental Information Regulations 2004 and current and relevant Copyright legislation.
 We provide direct public access, free of charge, in our search-room, which is staffed to assist researchers in their work and to interpret the archive collections.
-We belong to the County Archive Research Network (CARN) which operates a nationally recognised system of reader's tickets to support the security of collections in local authority record offices.
+Ceredigion Archives is part of the ARA card scheme which is a system of reader's tickets used in many local authority and other archive services to support the security of collections.

 5.1 Our policy statements refer to relevant legislation, professional standards and codes of practice for cultural collections where appropriate.
 In particular our policies have been written with reference to the principles and guidelines laid down in the following: